-Identified, a book he’s authored about the global rise of digital identification systems, will be out Summer 2013.
+Tarun’s anticipated new book, Identified: The Digital Transformation of Who We Are, which explores the global rise of digital identification systems, will be out in the Fall of 2018.
 It analyzes the technologies that governments and companies use to see who we are — things such as national identification systems, biometrics, and online identity.
-He tracks these systems over time to see how they are changing governments, institutions, social norms, and the daily lives of people all around the world.
-Learn more, and sign-up for updates here.
+He tracks these systems over time to see how they are changing governments, social norms, and the lives of people all around the world.

 One of Tarun’s most exciting ventures is Day One Insights, a strategy and advisory firm he founded around technological convergence, corporate reinvention, and social impact.
 This work focuses on trends that are overturning established industries; developments in cyber-security, privacy, and surveillance; and the impact of technological advancements on legal systems and societal institutions.
 All of this cutting-edge research has provided opportunities to partner with several of the most talked about companies in the world and influence leadership decision-making that is transforming these organizations.